Tamba Hali: Professional career

+Pre-draft

-Hali entered the 2006 NFL Draft ranked as the third-best defensive end behind Mario Williams and Kamerion Wimbley.
+Hali entered the 2006 NFL draft ranked as the third-best defensive end behind Mario Williams and Kamerion Wimbley.
 Tamba spent some time as a defensive tackle in college.

 There was not much pre-draft hype for Hali heading into the 2006 NFL Draft until The Sporting News made his amazing story of escape from war-torn Liberia at age 10 their 21 April 2006 cover story.
 NFL scouts began to take notice, reporting that Hali presented himself in an excellent manner not only in his workout but also in his interview at the NFL Combine.

+2006 season

 Hali was chosen 20th overall by the Kansas City Chiefs in a surprise move.
-Hali was projected by many analysts to be selected later in the draft, but Kansas City did not hesitate to select the best player possible to help their struggling defense.

-2006 season

-Making an early impression in Chiefs camp, Tamba Hali earned the nickname of "The TambaHawk" (a take on "Tomahawk"), and the starting position for defensive end.

-On 31 July 2006, Hali was excused from the Chiefs two-a-day practices at training camp in River Falls, Wisconsin and flew back to his home in Teaneck, New Jersey to be sworn in as a permanent citizen of the United States.
-On 28 September 2006, Hali's mother Rachel arrived in Kansas City, Missouri and currently lives with Tamba on a one-year visa.
+On 31 July 2006, Hali was excused from the Chiefs two-a-day practices at training camp in River Falls, Wisconsin, and flew back to his home in Teaneck, New Jersey to be sworn in as a permanent citizen of the United States.
+On 28 September 2006, Hali's mother Rachel arrived in Kansas City, Missouri and lived with Tamba on a one-year visa.
 On 1 October, she saw her son play for the first time as the Chiefs shut out the San Francisco 49ers, 41–0.

 Hali won the Mack Lee Hill award as the top Chiefs rookie for 2006.
 At the end of the 2006 NFL season, Hali led the Chiefs with eight sacks.
 He was named to the NFL All-Rookie Team.